A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Introduction

-To evaluate the modeling accuracy of our proposed hybrid model with respect to the empirical time series data, we perform statistical tests using the coefficient of determination ($R^2$)~\cite{Wright21,Ozer85}, root mean square error ($RMSE$)~\cite{Armstrong92} and Kling-Gupta Efficiency ($KGE$)~\cite{Gupta11}.
-We further validate our modeling results by comparing the complexities of the observed data and our hybrid model with nonlinear analysis, particularly using the complexity entropy ($CH$) causality plane \cite{Rosso07,Zunino12}.
-Our results show that the hybrid model accurately captures the dynamical behavior in the empirical data of Imphal’s maximum temperature variability.
-A key feature of our study is the explicit analysis of noise and its role in maximum temperature dynamics.
-By characterizing the nature of the noise — whether additive, multiplicative, white or colored — we develop a stochastic differential equation in the form of a Langevin equation that reflects the interplay between deterministic and random components~\cite{Watkins2024}.
-From the Langevin formulation, we then derive the associated Fokker–Planck equation, which governs the time evolution of the probability distribution of the system’s state~\cite{Gardiner85,Risken96}.
-The detailed characterization of noise and the derivation of the Langevin and Fokker–Planck equations provide the theoretical grounding of the model, offering analytical interpretation that links the temperature dynamics with underlying physical principles.
-The approach presented in this study is generalizable to other climatic variables and regions.
+To evaluate our model's effectiveness, we perform statistical tests using the coefficient of determination ($R^2$)~\cite{Wright21,Ozer85}, root mean square error ($RMSE$)~\cite{Armstrong92} and Kling-Gupta Efficiency ($KGE$)~\cite{Gupta11}.
+Furthermore, we compare the complexities of observed and modeled temperature time series using the nonlinear analysis method of the complexity–entropy ($CH$)-causality plane~\cite{Rosso07,Zunino12}, ensuring that the hybrid model replicates the underlying dynamical structure.
+A key feature of our study is the explicit characterization of noise, from which we develop stochastic differential equations known as Langevin equations, that reflect both deterministic and random components~\cite{Watkins2024}.
+We further derive associated Fokker–Planck equations, providing a theoretical ground that links the model's stochastic dynamics and the probabilistic evolution of the temperature states.

-The paper is organized as follows: Section~\ref{sec:methods} describes the data used in our analysis, the pipeline of our workflow, and theoretical models.
+The paper is organized as follows: Section~\ref{sec:methods} describes the data used in our analysis, the workflow pipeline, and the theoretical models.
 Section~\ref{results} presents the main findings and results of our analysis.
 We provide concluding remarks and implications of our study in Section~\ref{sec:conc}.